Gemino: Practical and Robust Neural Compression for Video Conferencing: Related Work

 \NewPara{Neural Codecs.} The inability of traditional codecs to operate at extremely low bitrates for high-resolution videos has led researchers to consider neural approaches that reconstruct video from very compact representations.
 Neural codecs have been designed for video-streaming~\cite{srvc,nas,swift}, live-video~\cite{livenas}, and video \vcing~\cite{maxine,fbfom}.
 Swift~\cite{swift} learns to compress and decompress based on the residuals in a layered-encoding stack.
 Both NAS~\cite{nas} and LiveNAS~\cite{livenas} enhance video quality using one or more DNN models at either the client for video streaming, or the ingest server for live video.
 The models have knobs to control the compute overheads by using a smaller Deep Neural Network (DNN)~\cite{nas}, or by adjusting the number of epochs over which they are fine-tuned online~\cite{livenas}.
 All of these approaches have shown improvements in the \bpp consumption across a wide range of videos.

 However, \vcing differs from other video applications in a few ways.
 First, the video is unavailable ahead of time to optimize for the best compression-quality tradeoff.
 Moreover, the interactivity of the application demands that the video be both compressed and decompressed with low-latency.
 Second, the videos belong to a specific distribution consisting primarily of facial data.
-This allows for a more targeted model design for generating videos of faces.
-A number of such models have been proposed~\cite{bilayer, maxine, fbfom, fom, dejavu, fom_multiple_views} over the years.
-These models typically use \kps or facial landmarks as a compact intermediary representation of a specific pose, and use it to compute the movement between two poses before generating the reconstruction.
-The models may use 3D \kps~\cite{maxine}, off-the-shelf \kp detectors~\cite{bilayer}, or a multitude of reference frames~\cite{fom_multiple_views} to enhance prediction.
+This allows for a more targeted model for generating videos of faces.
+A number of such models have been proposed~\cite{bilayer, maxine, fbfom, fom, dejavu, fom_multiple_views, implicit_warping} over the years.
+These models use \kps or facial landmarks as a compact intermediary representation of a specific pose, to compute the movement between two poses before generating the reconstruction.
+The models may use 3D \kps~\cite{maxine}, off-the-shelf \kp detectors~\cite{bilayer}, or multiple reference frames~\cite{fom_multiple_views} to enhance prediction.

 \NewPara{Challenges for neural face image synthesis.} Neural synthesis approaches and specifically, \kp-based models fall short in a number of ways that make them impractical in a \vcing setting.
 These models operate similarly to the model described in \Fig{model structure} but do not transmit or use the downsampled target frame.
 They extract \kps from the downsampled target frame, and transmit those instead.
-This choice causes major reconstruction failures when the reference and target frames are not close. \Fig{fom failures} shows the reconstruction produced by the First-Order-Motion Model (FOMM)~\cite{fom}, a \kp-based model, on 1024$\times$1024 frames The FOMM only produces blurry outlines of the faces in rows 1 and 3 where the reference and target differ in orientation and zoom level respectively.
+This choice causes major reconstruction failures when the reference and target frames are not close. \Fig{fom failures} shows the reconstruction produced by the First-Order-Motion Model (FOMM)~\cite{fom}, a \kp-based model, on 1024$\times$1024 frames.
+We focus on the FOMM as a representative \kp-based model, but these limitations extend to other such models.
+The FOMM only produces blurry outlines of the faces in rows 1 and 3 where the reference and target differ in orientation and zoom level respectively.
 In row 2, the FOMM misses the arm altogether because it was not present in the reference frame and warping alone cannot convey the arm's presence.
 Such failures occur because \kps are limited in their representation of differences across frames, and most warping fields cannot be modeled as small deformations around each \kp.
 Poor prediction quality in the event of such movements in video calls seriously disrupts the user experience.